 A safety alert that provides guidance to persons with management or control of workplaces in the children service's sector about controlling risks associated with glass panels breaking from human impact.

-Glass panels in schools and workplaces providing child care services can be particularly vulnerable to human impact, for example where panels are mistaken for a doorway or opening.
+Glass panels in schools and workplaces providing early childhood services can be particularly vulnerable to human impact, for example where panels are mistaken for a doorway or opening.

 Recommended risk control measures

-Persons with management or control of a workplace providing child care services have an obligation to provide a safe environment without risks to health, so far as is reasonably practicable.
+Persons with management or control of a workplace providing early childhood services have an obligation to provide a safe environment without risks to health, so far as is reasonably practicable.
 To ensure the safety of employees and children:

 - arrange for a glazier to attend the workplace to conduct an audit of all windows to establish which windows are required to be safety rated in accordance with AS 1288-2006